Sgun369/holbertonschool-shell/permissions/README.md

-a script that changes the owner of the file hello to the user betty 4.Empty: a script that crates an empty file called hello
+a script that changes the owner of the file hello to the user betty 4.Empty: a script that crates an empty file called hello 5.Execute: a script that adds execute pemission to the owner of the file hello